josechang/sciinfo/Video/readme.md

 This readme file contains the sources about the video which had been done by the all participants of the Scientific Information Gathering and Processing for Engineering Research course held by Professor Nordling at the National Cheng Kung University in the spring semester of 2016.

 # Advice
 The video was made according to professor's advice.
-The following is the advice from professor Nordling:
+The following is the advice came from professor Nordling:

 1. Please ask yourself if you think the video make you want to use the service you built.
 I don't think it does.